Mitzi Jonelle Tan: 2021

 Tan is also one of the Fridays for Future activists leading the 2021 Clean Up Standard Chartered campaign of Fridays for Future, a divestment campaign calling on Standard Chartered Bank to divest from companies involved in the coal industry around the world.

 Tan has addressed gender stereotypes and sexism that she faces in her activism, as women are often ignored or dismissed.
 She has also noted that climate education is typically "alienating, Western, too technical, and not empowering at all," in relation to the approach that she takes as an activist.
 Tan has also spoken up about "red-tagging," a practice of government officials and supporters in the Philippines where activists and opposition are branded as communists or terrorists, and how it has negative effects on the participation of the youth in the climate movement in her country.

 Tan has provided inspiration to others, such as the Indonesian youth activist Salsabila Khairunnisa.

 Education

-She has led climate action strikes at the University of the Philippines, where she graduated in mathematics.
+She has led climate action strikes at the University of the Philippines Diliman, Tan graduated with a degree in mathematics.

 Collaboration with other activists

-Tan along with four other activists from MAPA (Most Affected People and Areas) countries, Eyal Weintraub of Argentina, Disha A Ravi of India, Kevin Mtai of Kenya, and Laura Verónica Muñoz of Colombia, along with Greta Thunberg have announced a new wave of climate strikes.
+Tan along with four other activists from MAPA (Most Affected People and Areas) countries, Eyal Weintraub (Argentina) Disha A Ravi (India), Kevin Mtai (Kenya), and Laura Verónica Muñoz (Colombia) along with Greta Thunberg (Sweden) announced a new wave of climate strikes the 2020s.
 While announcing climate strikes Tan has called for "annual binding carbon targets and immediate cuts in emissions in all sectors of our economy."
 She also said: "If we don't act now, we won't even have a chance to achieve those 2030 and 2050 goals that world leaders keep talking about."